HanaXHub/ZenKey_E_commerce/README.md

-##  ZenKey - How to launch up the code to
+##  ZenKey - How to launch up the code

 **Open up a terminal and input these commands **
 ```